Project Neurology is an open-access online teaching programme designed to bring high-quality neurology education.

 Advances in Clinical Neuroscience & Rehabilitation

-Advances in Clinical Neuroscience & Rehabilitation (ACNR) is a leading organisation dedicated to the advancement of neuroscience and rehabilitation practices worldwide.
+ACNR (Advances in Clinical Neuroscience & Rehabilitation) is a leading organisation dedicated to the advancement of neuroscience and rehabilitation practices worldwide.
 ACNR brings together clinicians, researchers, and healthcare professionals to promote evidence-based approaches, foster innovation, and enhance patient outcomes.
 Through conferences, workshops, and educational programs, ACNR provides a platform for knowledge sharing, professional development, and collaboration across the neuroscience and rehabilitation community.
 Committed to excellence, ACNR supports the continuous growth of clinical expertise and the translation of research into practice.
 By connecting experts and practitioners globally, ACNR drives forward the standards of care in neurological health and rehabilitation.

 Medics Academy